Services: Reserves, Research Help...

 For UW Instructors

-Need to be sure that a video or sound recording will be waiting for you on a certain date?
-Schedule it.
-To ensure that a video or sound recording is on-hand when you need it, schedule it ASAP at the Media Center (we recommend at least 7 days advance notice).
-Submit your requests in person, by phone (206-543-6051) or email (firstname.lastname@example.org) at any time throughout the quarter.
-When doing this, please provide the following information:
+To ensure that a video or sound recording is on-hand when you need it, schedule it at the Media Center.
+We recommend at least 7 days advance notice.
+Submit your requests in person, by phone 206.543.6051 or email firstname.lastname@example.org at any time throughout the quarter.
+Provide the following information:

 - Your name, phone number, email address.